 Endowed with a sum of 100,000 euros, the Heinrich Wieland Prize is the most important prize awarded by the Foundation.
 It honours distinguished scientists from around the world for their ground-breaking research.
 Four of the Prize’s laureates have subsequently been awarded the Nobel Prize.

 The principal objective of the “Plus 3” Perspectives Programme and Exploration Grants Programme is to provide freedom for scientific creativity and a path to success.
 Both funding programmes are aimed at outstanding, independent junior group leaders in biology, chemistry, and medicine at universities and other academic institutions throughout Germany.

-Since the programmes were initiated in 2010 and 2011 respectively, the Boehringer Ingelheim Foundation has granted over 12 million euros in “Plus 3” and Exploration Grants.
+Since the programmes were initiated in 2010 and 2011 respectively, the Boehringer Ingelheim Foundation has granted almost 18 million euros in “Plus 3” and Exploration Grants.